tbonnard/Sportfield/README.md

 </br></br>
 The goal of the project was to design and implement a dynamic website with Django and JavaScript.
 </br></br>
+The platform is just a project, but not a realistic platform on which you can trully book a field.
+</br></br>

 ## Languages of the platform
 </br>python 3.7